edsondaniel8-source/Link-AMZAPP/replit.md

   - Comprehensive user rating system for drivers, hosts, and restaurants
   - Seat selection for rides with available seat display
   - Multi-person booking capability for accommodations
+  - Integrated payment system with 10% platform fee for all transactions
+  - Logo updated to "Link-A" (removed "Mz") with larger size
+  - Date-only selection for ride searches (time shown only in driver offers)

 ## System Architecture